-Staff collaborated with members of the Environmental Justice Advisory Committee (EJAC) members to prepare and conduct in the preparation and implementation of three community workshops.
-Staff organized established the Committee EJAC to assist in developing policies and, formulating implementation measures, and doing conducting public outreach.
+Staff collaborated with members of the Environmental Justice Advisory Committee to prepare and conduct three community workshops.
+Staff established the Committee to assist in developing policies, formulating implementation measures, and conducting public outreach.
 It was comprised of seven subject-matter experts from County and non-profit agencies.